 Our Trustees at Harris & Partners Inc. know that filing for bankruptcy can be a daunting process.
-Don’t go it alone; contact us before you file for personal bankruptcy in Toronto, Hamilton or Oshawa.
+Don’t go it alone; contact us before you file for personal bankruptcy in Ontario.
 One common misconception is that only those who are out of money entirely can file for bankruptcy.
 This simply isn’t true.
 While you must show you are unable to pay bills before you file, there's no reason to wait until you've run out of money completely.

 For residents in Markham, Barrie, Brantford, Hamilton, Oshawa, Pickering, St. Catharines, Brampton, North York or Toronto, personal bankruptcy doesn’t have to overwhelm you.
 Get answers to these commonly asked bankruptcy questions; contact us anytime if you don’t see answers to your questions below.

 Who is eligible to file for bankruptcy?

 Anyone who owes at least $1,000.00, is 18 years of age or above, and is unable to meet obligations as they become due is eligible to file for bankruptcy.

 No. All debts factor into your personal bankruptcy.
 However, some debts will carry through after bankruptcy and require regular payments (e.g., child support or related debts).

 Will personal bankruptcy make me lose everything?